imNel/monorepo.nvim/README.md

 # monorepo.nvim
 ![monorepo.nvim demo video.
 Shows opening a new monorepo and changing scopes using the plugin](demo.gif)

-monorepo.nvim is a plugin to manage monorepos inside of neovim!
+***monorepo.nvim*** is a plugin to manage the scope of monorepos inside of neovim!

-Its goal is to make juggling multiple projects inside of a monorepo a little easier.
+Its goal is to make juggling multiple projects inside of a monorepo a little easier, in combination with Telescope's `find_files`.

 ## Requirements
 - [nvim-telescope/telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for the project picker